MusahMusah/news_aggregator/README.md

 4. **Data Transfer Objects (DTOs)**: Encapsulate article data, ensuring a consistent structure across the application.

-### Design Patterns and SOLID Principles

-- **Strategy Pattern**: The `RetryPolicy` class allows for different retry strategies, promoting flexibility and adherence to the Open/Closed Principle.

-- **Observer Pattern**: Observers listen for updates from the News Aggregator, enabling a decoupled design and adherence to the Dependency Inversion Principle.

-- **Factory Pattern**: The `NewsAggregator` class can instantiate various news sources, promoting the Open/Closed Principle.

-- **Data Transfer Object (DTO) Pattern**: The `ArticleData` class encapsulates article data, ensuring a consistent structure and promoting the Single Responsibility Principle.

 ### Retry Policy Implementation

 The `RetryPolicy` class implements a retry mechanism for fault tolerance.
 It allows for different retry strategies, which can be swapped between test and production environments.
 This approach adheres to the Open/Closed Principle, as the retry policy can be extended without modifying existing code.